Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 - OSHA requires that all PITs comply with the ANSI standard for safety.

 The most basic provision in the Occupational Safety and Health Administration’s (OSHA) Powered Industrial Truck (PIT) standard is that equipment must be designed to meet certain safety standards.
-In doing this, OSHA requires that all new or acquired PIT equipment comply with the American National Standards Institute (ANSI) B56.1-1969.
+In doing this, OSHA requires that all new or acquired PIT equipment comply with the American National Standards Institute (ANSI) B56.1-1969, Safety Standard for Powered Industrial Trucks.

-The ANSI standard has undergone several revisions since 1969 — the most current being the 2020 edition — so most equipment purchased will likely be made to a newer version of ANSI B56.1 than what the OSHA standard references.
+The ANSI standard has undergone several revisions — the most current being ANSI/ITSDF B56.1-2020, Safety Standard for Low Lift and High Lift Trucks — so most equipment purchased will likely be made to a newer version of ANSI B56.1 than the one from 1969.
 As a historical note, on February 16, 2022, OSHA proposed to modernize the design and construction requirements for its PITs standard to add reference to the latest ANSI/ITSDF design and construction standards.
 These include ANSI/ITSDF B56.1-2020, B56.5-2019, and B56.6-2021.
 PIT manufacturers and users will want to watch for the issuance of a final rule.

 Employers must pay particular attention with the rapid changes in technology for safety devices and attachments for forklifts and other PITs: